-This course prepares students to effectively triage, assess and treat the numerous types of special emergencies encountered by paramedics, including neonatology, pediatrics, geriatrics, abuse and assault, patients with special challenges and acute interventions for the chronic care patient.
-Three lecture hours and six laboratory/clinical hours per week.
-Prerequisites: EMS 201 and EMS 205 with grades of "C" or better or permission of the dean.
-Corequisites: EMS 206 and EMS 261.
+This course is designed to prepare students to effectively triage, assess and treat the numerous types of special emergencies encountered by paramedics, including gynecology, obstetrics, neonatology, pediatrics, geriatrics and assessment-based management.
+Two lecture hours and six laboratory/clinical hours per week.
+Prerequisites: EMS 201, EMS 210 and EMS 211 with grades of "C" or better or permission of the dean.
 Laboratory fee: \$50.
-Usually offered in the fall and spring.
+Usually offered in the spring.

-EMS 252 Crisis Operations
+EMS 240 Crisis Operations

 This course prepares students to effectively manage stressful emergencies such as mass casualty accidents.
 Topics include resource management, ambulance operations, medical incident command, rescue awareness, hazardous materials incidents and crime scene awareness.
 Two lecture hours and three laboratory hours per week.
-Prerequisites: EMS 201 with a grade of "C" or better or permission of the dean.
-Corequisites: EMS 205 and EMS 261.
+Prerequisites: BIO 203, EMS 212, EMS 213 and EMS 261 with grades of "C" or better or permission of the dean.
 Laboratory fee: \$50.
-Usually offered in the fall and spring.
+Usually offered in the fall.